offbeat-dev/paddle-nextjs-starter-kit/README.md

    EXPO_PUBLIC_PADDLE_CLIENT_TOKEN=your_paddle_client_token
    ```

-3. **Supabase Setup**:
+3. **Database Setup**:
    - Create a new Supabase project
-   - Run the migration from the original Next.js project to create the required tables
+   - Run the included migration to create required tables:
-   - Update your environment variables with the Supabase credentials
+     ```sql
+     -- See supabase/migrations/20240907140223_initialize.sql
+     ```
+   - Enable Row Level Security (RLS) policies

 4. **Paddle Setup**:
-   - Create a Paddle Billing account
+   - Create products and prices in your Paddle dashboard
    - Set up your products and prices
    - Update the price IDs in `src/constants/PricingTiers.ts`
-   - Configure webhook endpoints for subscription updates
+   - Configure webhook endpoints pointing to your backend

 ## Development